Here

 turpentine.

-is blocked in and I am beginning to block in the
+background is blocked in and I am beginning to

-the 'initial washes' to the magazines and the
+just given the 'initial washes' to the magazines

-am to this point.
-I'm working on the creel,
+where I am to this point.
+I'm working on the

 blocked in.
 Check out the next photo.
 It's a